cleanflight/cleanflight/docs/PID tuning.md

 # Controller introduction

-The model of a controller as used by Cleanflight can be descriped as a piece of software that is designed to minimize errors.
+The model of a controller as used by Cleanflight can be described as a piece of software that is designed to minimize errors.
 In general the controller compares the desired value which is given by the RC inputs against the actual value which is sensed by the numerous sensors.
 Thereby it calculates the deviation - further called Error.
 This error is then fed into a algorithm that has some knowledge of the system it controls (the aircraft).
 The end-product or rather the output of the controller is the control value that is designated to correct the error.
 So the parameters given in the configurator screen (also often referenced as "PIDs") can be imagined as the "knowledge" of the system by the controller.
 That means that the optimal PID settings to use are different on every craft.

 ##PIDs